valkey-io/valkey-glide/java/README.md

 # Getting Started - Java Wrapper

-## System Requirements
+## Wrapper Status

-The beta release of Babushka was tested on Intel x86_64 using Ubuntu 22.04.1, and amd64 using macOS 14.1.

-## Java supported version

-On Linux, tested on Temurin JDK version 11.0.21, and 17.0.9.
-On MacOs, tested on Amazon Corretto version 11.0.21, and 17.0.3.
+The Java client is currently a work in progress and offers no guarantees.
+The client must be built from source, and we assume no responsibilities or performance guarantees.

 ## Installation and Setup

 ### Install from Gradle

-At the moment, the beta release of Babushka mush be build from source.
+At the moment, the Java client must be build from source.

 ### Build from source